 INTRODUCTION

 Uniparental disomy (UPD) is defined as the presence of a whole or parts of a chromosome pair originating from only one parent.
 Heterodisomy is the inheritance of both of the non-identical homologous chromosomes, and isodisomy is the inheritance of two identical copies of one chromosome.
 Due to recombination, both hetero- and isodisomy can be observed in UPD.
-Although patient with UPD can be euploid, there can still be phenotypic consequences from altered gene expression due to imprinted genes, from residual aneuploidy, or in isodisomy from uncovering mutations associated with a recessive disorder.
+Although patients with UPD can be euploid, there can still be phenotypic consequences from altered gene expression due to imprinted genes, from residual aneuploidy, or in isodisomy from uncovering mutations associated with a recessive disorder.

 Currently, eight human imprinting syndromes have been reported with a diverse range of phenotypes, although most involve aberrant growth. (for review: http://upd-tl.com/upd.html ).
 Chromosomes 6, 7, 11, 14, 15, and 20 harbor imprinted genes associated with well-described syndromes, and the phenotypes from maternal and paternal UPD of the same chromosome can be strikingly different1.
 For example, paternal UPD of chromosome 11 is one cause of the overgrowth disorder Beckwith-Wiedemann syndrome; maternal UPD of chromosome 11 is associated with Silver-Russell syndrome, where patients generally show prenatal growth restriction, postnatal growth failure with relative head sparing, triangular facies, asymmetry, and feeding difficulties.
 In a similar way, paternal UPD 14 leads to developmental delay, dysmorphic facial features, skeletal abnormalities and joint contractures, but maternal UPD 14 patients (Temple Syndrome) demonstrate intrauterine growth failure (IUGR), growth delay, central hypotonia, developmental delay, and early onset of puberty.2,3